MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/create-new-submission.md

 ## Before you begin

 1. You must have an active developer account on [Partner center] to submit your extension on Microsoft Store.
 If you don’t have one, create a new developer account.
-Now, go to Microsoft Edge developer portal (URL TBD) and sign in to your developer account.
+Now, go to [Microsoft Edge developer portal] and sign in to your developer account.
 1. Create a zip file of your extension package and ensure that it contains these files:
     - The manifest file and it must have extension’s name and version defined
     - The images and other files that your extension requires